kjappelbaum/oximachinerunner/README.md

 The function will print for how many sites it will run the model.

-It will return a tuple with three elements:
+It will return a `OrderedDict` with:

-- A list of oxidation states
+- A list of oxidation state predictions
 - A list of indices of the metal sites
 - Strings indicating the metal
+- The predictions of the base estimators
+- The estimated probabilites

 The `OximachineRunner` can be initialized with a modelname.
 To view which models are available in the current release, use `runner.available_models`.
 By default, models will be automatically downloaded if there are not yet in the correct folder.
 You should output as follows